mongodb/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

 * `enabled` - It is not required, but If the attribute is omitted, by default will be false, and the configuration would be disabled.
 You must set true to enable the configuration.
 * `event_type` - (Required) The type of event that will trigger an alert.

   -> ***IMPORTANT:*** Event Type has many possible values.
-All current options at available at https://docs.atlas.mongodb.com/reference/api/alert-configurations-create-config/ Details for both conditional and metric based alerts can be found by selecting the tabs on the [alert config page](https://docs.atlas.mongodb.com/reference/api/alert-configurations-create-config/) and checking the latest eventTypeName options.
+All current options at available at https://docs.atlas.mongodb.com/reference/api/alert-configurations-create-config/ and https://www.mongodb.com/docs/atlas/reference/alert-conditions/ Details for both conditional and metric based alerts can be found by selecting the tabs on the [alert config page](https://docs.atlas.mongodb.com/reference/api/alert-configurations-create-config/) and checking the latest eventTypeName options.

   -> **NOTE:** If `event_type` is set to `OUTSIDE_METRIC_THRESHOLD` or `OUTSIDE_SERVERLESS_METRIC_THRESHOLD`, the `metric_threshold_config` field must also be configured.